There is more to using hyphens and dashes than you might at first think. In this post I’m going to take a look at:

-A hyphen is a horizontal line that is used to join two words, or parts of words, together, e.g. well-known, co-ordinate, fat-free.
+A hyphen is a horizontal line that is used to join two wods, or parts of words, together.
+For example, well-known, co-ordinate or fat-free.

 How do I make a hyphen?

 The hyphen is on the top right of your keyboard, to the right of the number 0.
-You can also use the minus sign on the numeric keypad, if your keyboard has one.
+You can also use the minus sign on the numberic keypad, if your keyboard has one.

 When do I use a hyphen?

-- to join a prefix to its word
+1 Using a hyphen to join a prefix to a word

 It’s worth remembering that, generally, the trend is for prefixes to lose their hyphens, except where it would be confusing.

-This is why most people will now write email rather than e-mail (or electronic-mail!), but we would still write re-apply rather than reapply and re-refer rather than rerefer.
+This is why most people will now write email rather than e-mail (or electronic mail!), but for clarity we would still write re-apply rather than reapply, and re-refer rather than rerefer.

 What is a dash?